Quintony1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets themode of the file
+Script that ads execute permission